wsmontes/TechBR/README.md

-# TechBR Victoria - Brazilian IT Professionals in Victoria, BC
+# TechBR Victoria - Brazilian Tech Community in Victoria, BC

-This repository contains the website for TechBR Victoria, a community of Brazilian IT professionals living and working in Victoria, British Columbia, Canada.
+This repository contains the website for TechBR Victoria, a community of Brazilian tech professionals living and working in Victoria, British Columbia, Canada.

-## About The Project
+## About Our Community

-TechBR Victoria exists to connect, support, and empower Brazilian technology professionals in Victoria, BC.
-We aim to create a thriving network that fosters professional growth, cultural connection, and community integration.
+We're a casual group of Brazilian tech professionals who get together for coffee, share job opportunities, help newcomers navigate life in Victoria, and celebrate our culture while building our careers in Canada.

 ## Website Structure

-- **Home** - Landing page with key information about our community
+- **Home** - Welcome page with community information
-- **About** - Information about our mission, history, and leadership team
+- **About** - The story of how our community came together
-- **Members** - Directory of Brazilian IT professionals in Victoria
+- **Members** - Information about our community members
-- **Events** - Upcoming and past events organized by the community
+- **Events** - Our gatherings calendar
-- **Resources** - Helpful information for Brazilian tech professionals
+- **Resources** - Helpful tips for Brazilians in Victoria
-- **Contact** - Contact form and information
+- **Contact** - How to get in touch and join our WhatsApp group

 ## Technologies Used

 - HTML5
-- CSS3 (with modern layout techniques like Grid and Flexbox)
+- CSS3 with responsive design
 - Vanilla JavaScript
-- Font Awesome for icons
+- Font Awesome icons
-- Google Maps API for location maps

-## Getting Started
+## Local Development

-To work on this project locally:
+To work on this website locally:

 1. Clone the repository
    ```